Backup building blocks

 - Access to Google Cloud Console

-- rclone.org: A powerful tool that provides rsync-like CLI functionality for managing filesystems and cloud storage.
-It’s well-documented; I focus on the short path
+- rclone.org: rsync-like CLI for filesystems and cloud storage.
+The docs are good; I focus on the short path

 # Google Cloud Console: create the service account

-I started with the most crucial step: credentials to interact with the Google API.
-(Remember to enable the Google Drive API if needed) This involves creating a Service Account and generating a JSON private key.
+I started with the part that can break the whole plan: credentials for the Google API.
+Enable the Google Drive API if needed.
+This means creating a Service Account and generating a JSON private key.

 Here’s an example of what it looks like: